TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/-setup/Index.rst

          With this example, we hide the "E-mail me when I login" checkbox.

-         You can also combinesetup.fields.<fieldname>.disabled and
+         You can also combine setup.fields.<field name>.disabled and setup.override.<field name>.
-         setup.override.<fieldname>.

          **Example:** ::

             setup.fields.emailMeAtLogin.disabled = 1
             setup.override.emailMeAtLogin = 1

-         Now the "Email me when i login" field is removed, but the user will still receive an email when he logs in.
+         Now the "Email me when I login" field is removed, but the user will still receive an email when he logs in.

    Default